California

 The bark is fluffy.

-Mature sequoia trees cannot be killed by a low ground fire.
+Mature sequoia trees cannot be killed by a low-ground fire.
 Moreover, fires remove the canopy on the ground which also helps sequoia as it means less competition for it.

 This tree probably uses the rock for extra stability.

 When the soil becomes too soft, the sequoia tree falls.
-That's pretty much the only reason sequoia can die, because it's big enough to withstand wind and fire, and its chemicals in the bark keep bugs away.
+That's pretty much the only reason sequoia can die, because it's big enough to withstand wind and fire, and the chemicals in the bark keep bugs away.

 General Sherman tree is the largest living tree on Earth.
 It's 275 ft (83.8 m) tall and its largest branch is almost 7 ft (2.1 m) in diameter!
 Scientists estimated its age to be around 2,200 years.
 Because it's huge and there is almost no competition from other trees, it grows so much new wood per year (!) enough for a 60 ft (18 m) tall tree of a normal size.

 The layer of soil where sequoia trees grow is very thin here and it can easily be only 3 ft (1 m) thick.
-Nevertheless, a sequoia tree is comfortable with it as it spreads its root for stability for hundreds of feet away.
+Nevertheless, a sequoia tree is comfortable with it as it spreads its root for stability hundreds of feet away.

 Ever wanted to drive through a tree?
 Well, now you have a chance.
 This place is called the "Tunnel Log", not to be missed.